Wind Turbine Cost: How Much? Are They Worth It in 2024?

 A wind turbine study using German data showed that these costs can be 1-2 Eurocents per kilowatt hour (kWh) produced, on average.

-This article claims that typical O&M cost is $42,000 – $48,000 per year in the United States, but the article also explains that some costs are decreasing as technology improves.
+A 2017 article suggested that typical O&M cost were $42,000 – $48,000 per year in the United States, but the article also explained that some costs were decreasing as technology improves.
+While policies have shifted (worldwide) in the following years, the article still offers a decent overview of wind turbine costs.

 wind turbine cost maintenance